Jordanw95/AnkiForge/README.md

  ## Intent

-I orignally made this site with intent to host it myself and allow others to use it.
-However, after 9 months working on it and just finishing it, I got a job.
+I made this site as a my first real long term project.
+I had the intent to host it myself and allow others to use it.
+Due to this it is built with authentication, stripe payment systems and subscriptions etc. However, after 9 months working on it and just after finishing and deploying it, I got a job.
 I no longer have time to maintain the site and commit to running it for customers.
-So after leaving it un-touched for four months, I've decided to make it open source incase anyone wants to have a go at it.
+So after leaving it un-touched for four months, I'm going to make it open source.

 ## Tech
 The is website and desktop app is using the following tech: Django, Django Rest Framework, PostgreSQL, Celery, Docker, Redis, Electron, Stripe Payment Systems, Bootstrap, AWS S3.

+## Synopsis for process
+User creates decks, which contain information of language learnt etc, this is saved in the `decks` model.
+When a user creates a new card, this is registered as an object in `incomingCards` model.
-The bulk of logic for translation, voice synthesis and media is found in this script, ran by celery `AnkiForge/Site/AnkiForge/AnkiForge/forge/MediaCollect.py`.
+On save and with valid 'credit' remaining on the user account, a celery task is triggered.
+The bulk of logic for the translation, voice synthesis and image retrieval is found in this script, ran by celery `AnkiForge/Site/AnkiForge/AnkiForge/forge/MediaCollect.py`.
+In short, the process is this:

+language detected and tagged, translation recorded and tagged with language.
+All done using googleCloudTranslation DB search of model `archivedCards` to see if media for this quote or language has already been found.
+If not, the quote in learnt language is sent to microsoft azure voice and synthesised speech is retrieved and uploaded to S3.
+For images, the English quote is reduced to just nouns if possible, to allow for better image searching.
+Azure search API then used to retrieve image of appropriate size and uploaded to S3.
+The final result is an entry in the `archivedCards`model, that includes quote, language and media file addresses.

+When the user wishes to create an ankideck, the genanki package is used and the media is collected from what was stored earlier.
+The '.apkg' file is then uploaded to S3 and a timed link is returned for the user to download the file.

+Also set up with django rest frame work so that user could authenticate and send cards from electron desktop app.

+## How to run

+in ``